 Kurt is currently the Director of Food and Nutrition at Huggins Hospital, guiding a team of 24 members who provide food service and nutrition support for the patients, guests, staff and Wolfeboro Area Meals on Wheels clients.
 In his 27 years in the food service industry Kurt has worked in a multitude of settings both commercial and non-commercial.
 Starting as a dishwasher in a restaurant in high school he has worked in large hotels, small bistros, fine dining, casual dining, long term care and acute care facilities.
 When not working he enjoys spending time with his wife and especially his two grandchildren, golfing, hiking and travelling in the American Southwest.
 With his extensive knowledge of food products, menu design, cost controls and budgeting for a large hospital department Kurt's experience are and asset to the continued growth and success of Wolfeboro Area Meals on Wheels.

 Cheryl Dempsey has served as WAMOW's Treasurer for over ten years.
 In that capacity, she prepares financial reports for the organization, processes payroll and prepares payroll reports, and pays the organization's bills.
 Cheryl recently retired from the Endowment for Health in Concord.
-In her spare time, she is a beekeeper and enjoys kayaking and cycling.
+In her spare time she enjoys kayaking, cycling and travelling.

 Richard has lived in Wolfeboro for 44 years and raised four boys here with his wife, Bette.
 He is now raising his adopted grandchild, Samuel, who is sixteen.
 He retired in 2007 from being a high school math teacher at Kingswood High School.
 Richard has a combined teaching career of 35 years and still subs occasionally at the high school.
 Over ten years ago Richard’s neighbor, Jean Adkins, asked him to join the Board.
 Jean since then has retired from the Board, but Richard continues to devote a generous amount of time and energy to our organization.